 Consider Your Processes

 When determining where you can better address purchasing to be able to bring more spend under management, you have to go back to the source.
 What purchasing process or processes do you already have in place?
-Slow or clunky purchase approval processes can lead to limited visibility, requests being approved when they shouldn’t be, or duplicate requests being submitted and approved.
+Slow or clunky purchase approval processes can lead to limited visibility, requests (purchase approvals) being approved when they shouldn’t be, or duplicate requests being submitted and approved.
 Those extra unnecessary purchases are simply money spent in excess.